alexlaverty/alexlaverty.github.io_20220810/blog/rating-surf-forecast/index.md

 df_wave = df_wave.merge(df_wind, how='left', on=['hour','minute'])
 ```

+## Export Dataframe as a HTML Table with CSS Styling

 Now that we have a dataframe we our wave forecast data we can then export it as a html file and apply some colour styling to it

 Configuring some CSS styling and colors